spsforks/QB64-Wiki/_MOUSEMOVEMENTY.md

 * Sets the mouse to a relative movement mode which can be read by [_WHEEL](_WHEEL) instead of [_AXIS](_AXIS) as mouse [_DEVICES](_DEVICES) 2.

+## Example(s)
-*Example:* MOD is used to keep vertical movement of circle and cursor inside of the SCREEN 13 window(200).
+ MOD is used to keep vertical movement of circle and cursor inside of the SCREEN 13 window(200).

 ```vb